ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 : The attestation-payload-format parameter indicates the IANA Media Type of the attestation-payload parameter, where media type parameters are permitted after the media type.
-For protocol version 0, the absence of this parameter indicates that the format is "application/eat+cwt; eat_profile=https://datatracker.ietf.org/doc/html/draft-ietf-teep-protocol-12" (see {{I-D.ietf-rats-eat-media-type}}
+For protocol version 0, the absence of this parameter indicates that the format is "application/eat+cwt; eat_profile=urn:ietf:rfc:rfcXXXX" (see {{I-D.ietf-rats-eat-media-type}}
   for further discussion).
-  (RFC-editor: upon RFC publication, replace URI above with "https://www.rfc-editor.org/info/rfcXXXX" where XXXX is the RFC number of this document.)
+  (RFC-editor: upon RFC publication, replace XXXX above with the RFC number of this document.)
   It MUST be present if the attestation-payload parameter is present and the format is not an EAT in CWT format with the profile